FarhanMS123/WebServer/README.md

 // example using express routes app.all("/*", PostHandler, (req, res, next)=>{
     // process your post here.

+    // for processing file.
+    // files information could you found in `multer` documentation
+    // req.files is an array, so check it by index or forEach req.files[index].timer // this is timer for remover (will active in 60 seconds) req.files[index].rename(target_path); // we have set `rename` function to move files to another placed.
+                                          // it will auto stop timer and handle process by it self.
 });

 // or you could use like this